jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   the terminal_ shows pip_ downloads and installs the `Python programs`_ that `pytest-watch`_ needs to run

-* I run the automated tests
+* I run the tests

   .. code-block:: shell
     :emphasize-lines: 1